Sembiance/dexvert/UNSUPPORTED.md

 # Unsupported File Formats

-The following 45 file formats are unsupported by dexvert.
+The following 102 file formats are unsupported by dexvert.

+They are still **identified** by dexvert, just not processed in any way.